Wednesday, December 25, 2024

 = ||z_1|| ||z_2|| (Multiplicativity).

-9. The Diophantus identity (art.
-5) can then be demonstrated as:
+The Diophantus identity (art.
+5, proposition V) can be reënunciated as:

 = (ac-bd)^2 + (ad+bc)^2